cutaway/fslogger-yaml/README.md

 ```

 ## Parsing with fslogger-yaml-python
-Python parser currently only provides examples of outputing Process IDs, Process Names, and File names.
+Python parser provides methods to output lists of processes, files manipulated by those processes, and the types of actions performed on the files.
+This script provides modular functionality for use in other programs and to be easily updated with additional functionality.

 ```bash
 cutaway:> python fslogger-yaml-parser.py